|Back||2CV Restoration -

 There are many 2CV clubs all over Europe.
 The clubs organize big meetings and "Raids" all over the world.
 The biggest event is the "International Meeting of 2CV Friends" what is hosted every second year by another country and draws thousands of participants from all around the world.
 In America there are active Citroën clubs with many 2CV members.
 Spare parts are readily available and stocked at several parts suppliers in the US.
 The probably best source is French Pars Service near Seattle, WA.
 (Link to FPS homepage)

-You can find lots of information on my homepage.
-You will find slide shows of several 2CV events, photos of restorations, repair instructions, 2CV users manual, buyers guide and cars for sale, the homepage is created by true 2CV enthusiasts.
+You can find lots of information on our website.
+You will find slide shows of numerous 2CV events, photos of restorations, repair instructions, 2CV users manual in english, buyers guide and cars for sale, the website was created by true 2CV enthusiasts.

 The modern 2CV 's are equipped with a 602 cc engine (36.7 cubic inch) with 28 HP.
 The weight of the empty car is only 600 kg (1323 pound).
 Because it is a light car it only needs a small engine to take you almost anywhere.
 The top speed is around 75 miles.
 So it can easily keep up with traffic in town and on the freeway.
 On highways, when it comes to sharp corners and curves, you will do better than most cars on the road.
 The fuel economy is great!
 The car is cheap to operate and gets 34 mpg or better.